 Bloodstream infection

-septic shock (widespread infection of the blood that leads to a fall in blood pressure and organ failure),
+1. septic shock (widespread infection of the blood that leads to a fall in blood pressure and organ failure)

 Causes of MRSA infection

-They often have an entry point for the bacteria to get into their body, such as a surgical wound, a catheter or an intravenous tube.
-For example, if a patient colonised with MRSA bacteria touches their wound or catheter tube, they may infect themselves.
+1. if a patient colonised with MRSA bacteria touches their wound or catheter tube, they may infect themselves

-They tend to be older, sicker and weaker than the general population, which makes them more vulnerable to infection.
+2. they tend to be older, sicker and weaker than the general population, which makes them more vulnerable to infection

 How it spreads